Azure/AppConfiguration/examples/Python/python-flask-webapp-sample/README.md

 az appconfig feature enable --name <config-store-name> --feature Beta
 ```

-Refresh the page in your browser to see the updated value, along with a now visable Beta page.
+Refresh the page in your browser to see the updated value, along with a now visible Beta page.

 NOTE: By default refresh can only be triggered every 30 seconds.
 You might have to wait up to 30 seconds and refresh the page again in order to see a change.